BurraRohan/StoryCraft_The_AI_Story_Generator/README.md

 ### 2️⃣ **Adding the genre**
 ![Adding the Genre](assets/drop_down_menu.png)
-_The user interface showing the input field where the prompt is added._
+_The user interface showing the input field where the genre is added._

 ### 3️⃣ **Adding the Prompt**
 ![Adding the Prompt](assets/adding_prompt.png)